Top 6 opportunities to implement a Hedge Accounting program

-At what point should a business implement a hedge accounting policy?
-Here are some of the most common opportunities to avoid the pitfall above:
+At what point should a business implement a hedge accounting program?

-- M&A – a major deal could trigger the need for hedge accounting due to increased exposure, for example, foreign exchange risk with expansion into an overseas market
+A major deal could trigger the need for hedge accounting due to increased exposure, for example, foreign exchange risk with expansion into an overseas market.

-- Changes to accounting standards – this opportunity can sometimes be overlooked.
-AASB 139 complexity has driven some companies to avoid hedge accounting but the new standard AASB 9 has simplified the approach.
-Some companies have been proactive and early adopted AASB 9 to take advantage of these changes
+This opportunity can sometimes be overlooked.
+AASB 139 complexity has driven some companies to avoid hedge accounting, but the new standard AASB 9 has simplified the approach.
+Some companies have been proactive and early adopted AASB 9 to take advantage of these changes.

-- Business valuation – the most theoretically sound method to value a business is to use future expected cash-flows and to discount them back into today’s value.
-The difficulty arises with trying to estimate these future cash-flows.
-Hedge accounting will assist in reducing the volatility of these cash-flows and aid accurate forecasting
+The most theoretically sound method to value a business is to use future expected cash-flows and to discount them back into today’s value.
+The difficulty arises in trying to estimate these future cash-flows.
+Hedge accounting will assist in reducing the volatility of these cash-flows and more aid accurate forecasting.

-- Debt issues with strict covenants – hedge accounting assists businesses to achieve the financial metrics borrowers’ need to meet throughout the term of a borrowing.
+Hedge accounting assists businesses to achieve their financial metrics requirements, throughout the term of the loan.
 For example, the borrower might be required to always have a certain amount in Interest Cover.
-Hedge accounting can protect the EBIT number from adverse movements
+Hedge accounting can protect the EBIT number from adverse movements.

-- Systems and Technology – CAPEX in a new treasury management system (TMS) with powerful hedge accounting functionality could remove the pain of manual hedge effectiveness testing
+Capital expenditure in a new treasury management system (TMS), with powerful hedge accounting functionality, could remove the pain of manual hedge accounting and effectiveness testing.

-- Outsourcing – With many companies going through finance transformation projects some treasury accounting functions are being outsourcing to achieve cost efficiencies.
-Outsourcing hedge accounting to a third party can cost a fraction of the cost of a FTE to meet cost saving targets
+With many companies going through finance transformation projects, some treasury accounting functions are being outsourced to achieve cost efficiencies.
+Outsourcing hedge accounting to a third party and trusted professional, can cost a fraction of the cost of an FTE and help to meet cost-saving targets.